RapTho/cyberphysische-systeme/4_publisher.md

 ## Schema validation

+Schema validation ensures that the data structure and format of messages are consistent across all publishers and subscribers in the system.
+This validation is performed at the **application level** (in your Python code), not by the MQTT protocol or the broker itself.
+By implementing schema validation, publishers and subscribers can comply with a mutually agreed message format, preventing data inconsistencies and communication errors between different components of the system.

+When multiple applications exchange messages through MQTT, they need to agree on a common message structure.
+Schema validation helps enforce this agreement by checking that each message contains the required fields with the correct data types before it is published or after it is received.
+This is particularly important when working with JSON payloads, as JSON is flexible and doesn't enforce structure on its own.

-The schema validation is used to ensure that the JSON messages published to the mosquitto broker conform to a specific format.
-You can use the `jsonschema` library to validate the JSON messages.
+You can use the `jsonschema` library to validate the JSON messages:

-Define a schema using the jsonschema library.
+- Define a schema using the jsonschema library
-Use the validate function to validate the JSON messages against the schema.
+- Use the validate function to validate the JSON messages against the schema

 ## Example Code